gradescope/autograder_samples/mysql/README.md

 ## [framework/queries.py](https://github.com/gradescope/autograder_samples/blob/master/mysql/framework/queries.py)

 This is a blank template file for the students to fill in.
+It provides function signatures for methods that will query the database and return some desired value.

 ## Example Test